-The annual publication of the Toxics Release Inventory (TRI) National Analysis for 2017 by the U.S. Environmental Protection Agency often causes confusing regarding Red Dog Operations.
+The annual publication of the Toxics Release Inventory (TRI) National Analysis by the U.S. Environmental Protection Agency often causes confusion regarding Red Dog Operations.
 It’s very important to note that the data related to Red Dog Operations in the TRI is a reflection of the large volumes of rock and ore moved at the mine site, which is standard during the mining process and does not indicate any environmental effect.

 Red Dog Operations is required to report the amount of materials moved at the mine site due to the high grades of zinc and lead naturally occurring in the ground.
 This naturally-occurring rock material does not leave the mine; and is managed in contained storage systems, under stringent state and federal permits to meet high environmental standards.

 In 2017, over (99.98%) of reported releases from Red Dog in the TRI remained onsite in the waste rock and tailings storage impoundments.
 The permitted stormwater discharges, permitted air emissions, and offsite disposal, make up approximately (0.02%) of the TRI reported total.